Sashimii0219/BIA-Datathon-2023/README.md

 # BIA-Datathon-2023
-Submission for a Datathon
-Includes an Alteryx folder and a Tableau workbook.
+Submission for a Datathon (3rd place finish), includes an alteryx file and a tableau workbook.